 - Exude energy in all your actions.
 What you give off is what you get back, and your own output can energize other people or deflate them.
 Channel your authentic energy to be genuine and likable, even when faced with difficulties and challenges.

 - Curiosity never killed a conversation.
 Showing genuine curiosity about a person’s job, life, interests, opinions, or needs is the best way to start a conversation, keep it going, and make you likable.
 Check for matching needs for help rather than demanding help.

 - Practice listening to understand.
 If you want others to understand and like you, you have to understand them by truly listening to what they are communicating.
-Don’t forget that good listening is done with you eyes and other body language, as well as your ears.
+Don’t forget that good listening is done with your eyes as well as your ears.

 - Show people how you are like them.
 Look for common interests and backgrounds, shared experiences and beliefs, to find similarities that can help you build connections with other people.
 People like people who are like them.